Johannes von Welczeck: The Danzig crisis

 The Kristallnacht pogrom damaged the image of Germany and afterwards, Ribbentrop became keen to visit Paris to sign the Declaration of Franco-German Friendship to show that the Reich was not isolated.
 On 23 November 1938, Bonnet told Welczeck that he wanted Ribbentrop to come to Paris on 29 November to sign the declaration.
-Ribbentrop told Welczeck to say that he could not visit Paris as long there was a wave of general strikes organised by the French Communist Party against the deflationary degrees passed by the Finance Minister Paul Reynaud on 14 November 1938..
-On 29 November 1938, Bonnet met with Welczeck to tell Ribbentrop to come to Paris as soon as possible, saying "the longer it [Ribbnetrop's visit] was postponed the more ominous might be the effect of the intrigues of all the opponents of a Franco-German rapprochement".
+Ribbentrop told Welczeck to say that he could not visit Paris as long as there was a wave of general strikes organised by the French Communist Party against the deflationary degrees passed by the Finance Minister Paul Reynaud on 14 November 1938.
+On 29 November 1938, Bonnet met with Welczeck to tell Ribbentrop to come to Paris as soon as possible, saying "the longer it [Ribbentrop's visit] was postponed the more ominous might be the effect of the intrigues of all the opponents of a Franco-German rapprochement".
 Welczeck himself urged Ribbentrop to visit Paris in December to sign the declaration as he maintained postponement "would be a more difficult test case for the cabinet and might lead to its fall".
 On 6 December 1938, Ribbentrop visited Paris to make the first official visit by a German Foreign Minister since 1933.
 Welczeck was present at a meeting at the Quai d'Orsay attended by Ribbentrop, Bonnet and Alexis St.Léger, the secretary-general of the Quai d'Orsay where the declaration was signed.
 At a reception attended by the elite of French society to celebrate the signing of the declaration, Welczeck asked Bonnet that "non-Aryan" cabinet ministers be excluded, by which he meant Jean Zay and Georges Mandel, both of whom were Jewish.
 Bonnet obligated Welczeck, though neither Mandel and Zay had actually wanted to attend the reception as both maintained Ribbentrop was an appalling man whose company they did not wish to share.
 The only French politicians who attended the reception were Daladier, Bonnet, Camille Chautemps, Jean Mistler and Henri Bérenger.